tobiasbriones/cp-unah-mm545-distributed-text-file-system/docs/deployment.md

 #### AIO deploy

-For the "All-In-One" deployment model the requirements are as follows:
+For the "All-In-One" deployment model which is just a development environment, the requirements are as follows:

 **Minimum requirements**